-The arrival of Mapex's Falcon pedals last year raised the company's profile at a stroke.
+The arrival of Mapex's Falcon bass drum pedals last year raised the company's profile at a stroke.
 Combining innovative design with pro specifications and user-friendliness, the Falcons are now competing strongly at the top end of the pedal market.

 Initially available as a chain-drive pedal with an additional strap-drive option, direct-drive single and double Falcons have now been released.